JorgePe/ev3-mqtt-micropython/README.md

 [![EV3 MicroPython IoT](https://i9.ytimg.com/vi/UIqabk5VxZ0/mq1.jpg?sqp=CIiG2OUF&rs=AOn4CLD_D7mT6BSuXjQunY9w5N_CCmF_Cw)](https://youtu.be/UIqabk5VxZ0 "Micro:bit Ultrasonic Sensor and EV3")

 Please note that this only works with a MQTT broker.
 There are public brokers available (like 'test.mosquitto.org') but we can run our own broker on our computer (just get the proper ['mosquitto'](https://mosquitto.org/) package for you system) or even on one of our EV3 (the ev3dev image inlcudes the whole mosquitto package, just start the broker service with 'sudo services mosquitto start').
+There are also some Apps for mobile devices that can do the same.